 Many believers today, unlike Mary, are not following the Lord faithfully, consistently or unceasingly.
 If you choose to follow the Lord only when it is easy or convenient to follow the Lord, you will not grow in the revelation knowledge of Jesus.

 Undoubtedly, the Lord knows and sees clearly beyond our empty professions and insincere actions into our hearts and motives.
 We should not expect the Lord to reveal Himself to us increasingly if we are not seeking or following Him consistently or unceasingly.

 Mary became the first witness of Christ’s resurrection because she never gave up on the Lord, even at His death.
 She kept following and serving the Lord, even when it seems as if there was nothing more the Lord could do for her or give to her.
 What a faithful spirit Mary had!

 Third, Mary was never tired of ministering to the Lord.

 Not only did Mary Magdalene follow the Lord Jesus consistently all through His trial, crucifixion, death, and burial; her mind was still set on ministering to the Lord’s dead body.

-The Scripture records, “Now when the Sabbath was past, Mary Magdalene, Mary the mother of James, and Salome bought spices, that they might come and anoint Him.”
+Mark records, “Now when the Sabbath was past, Mary Magdalene, Mary the mother of James, and Salome bought spices, that they might come and anoint Him.”
 (Mark 16:1 NKJV).

 Mary Magdalene was one of the few followers of Christ whose service to the Lord was not an eye-service or reward-motivated.
-Even when there was no promise of any rewards or any obvious gains, Mary Magdalene was one of those who would still gladly minister to the Lord.
+Even when there was no promise of any rewards or obvious gains, Mary Magdalene was one of those who would still gladly minister to the Lord.

 As she had provided for the Lord’s need out of her substance when He was alive, she continued after His death.
 Unlike Mary, many believers in our churches today are given to eye-service, seeking to please men, to gain recognition, receive applause or praise from the pastor.